phalcon/documentation/docs/forms.md

 }
 ```

-In the form's instantiation you will use:
+In the form's instantiation, you will use:

 ```php
 <?php